 Fair Work Ombudsman Pay and Conditions Tool (PACT) provides information on pay rates, shift calculations, leave arrangements and notice and redundancy entitlements.

-Workplace rights - for all visa holders working in Australia.
+More information is available about Workplace rights - for all visa holders working in Australia.